Mapaor/copy-latex-firefox-extension/README.md

 Version 1.3: Dark mode enabled and replaced check emoji with SVG icon.

+Version 1.4: New feature!
+Select text (that includes formulas), right click on it and a `Copy as Markdown (with LaTeX)` option will appear.

 ## How it works technically

 1. **Content Script (`content.js`)**: